 Flood barrier or threshold seal

-While the bottom seal will keep rainwater and snow at bay, a continuous downpour can cause flood waters to force itself into your garage.
+While the bottom seal will keep rainwater and snow at bay, a continuous downpour can cause flood waters to force themselves into your garage.
 A flood barrier is similar to a bottom seal, wherein it can keep the water out and is a lot sturdier and lasts longer by comparison.
 It usually attaches itself to the floor of your garage.
 A high-quality seal or barrier can go a long way in keeping your garage safe.

 You can install an aluminum track to fasten your garage doors’ bottom seal and provide more support against water trying to force its way in.
 Some garage doors may come with one pre-installed so if yours has one that’s faulty, consider getting it repaired or replaced.